Bank Fraud Investigation: How It Works, Timeline & Process

 Step 4: Take Action on the Case

-Once the bank has determined whether or not the activity was fraudulent and decided who is liable, they are typically ready to take action on the case.
-This could involve stopping the transaction (if possible), banning the fraudster, or reimbursing the customer for their losses.
+Once the bank has determined whether or not the activity was fraudulent and decided who is liable, they are typically ready to take action on the bank fraud case.
+This bank fraud investigation stage could involve stopping the transaction (if possible), banning the fraudster, or reimbursing the customer for their losses.

 1. Reimburse the customer

-If the customer lost funds from the fraud (and the bank has determined they aren’t responsible or involved), the bank will likely reimburse the customer.
+The bank will likely reimburse the customer if the customer loses funds from the fraud (and the bank has determined they aren’t responsible or involved).
 Typically, this would involve the bank absorbing the costs themselves or pursuing legal action against the fraudster to recoup their losses.

-According to the Fair Credit Billing Act, the cardholder can only be held liable for $50 in the event of fraud on their account—assuming they aren’t involved or they didn’t enable the fraud with poor account security.
-But in many cases, the bank will absorb this cost themselves rather than force their customers to pay.
-This is entirely at the bank's discretion, but most banks will cover these costs to maintain a high quality of customer service and user experience.
+According to the Fair Credit Billing Act, the cardholder can only be held liable for $50 in the event of fraud on their account, assuming they aren’t involved or they didn’t enable the fraud with poor account security.
+However, in many cases, the bank will absorb this cost themselves rather than force their customers to pay.
+This is entirely at the bank's discretion, but most banks will cover these costs to maintain high-quality customer service and user experience while strengthening their fraud detection and prevention system to avoid future fraud incidents.

 2. Not reimburse the customer